Don’t miss out on Seattle museums’ free admission days!

 15. Museum of Pop Culture

-Museum of Pop Culture (MoPOP) does not have any free admission days but participates in Museums for All, which allows free admission anytime if you present an Electronic Benefits Transfer (EBT) card from any state.
-MoPOP also participates in the free library pass program with the Seattle Public Library and the King County Library System, so that’s another great reason to get a library card!
-Children age 4 and younger always have free admission to MoPOP.
+Museum of Pop Culture (MOPOP) does not have any free admission days but participates in Museums for All, which allows free admission anytime if you present an Electronic Benefits Transfer (EBT) card from any state.
+MOPOP also participates in the free library pass program with the Seattle Public Library and the King County Library System, so that’s another great reason to get a library card!
+Children age 4 and under have free admission to MOPOP.
 Get more information on their website here.

-Although not technically a museum, the Seattle Japanese Garden is another attraction that waives its admission fees on the first Thursday of every month.
-Note that the garden closes for winter maintenance from December through February.
-It is located inside the Washington Park Arboretum.
+The Seattle Japanese Garden is another popular local attraction that waives its admission fees on the first Thursday of every month.
+As of 2025, the garden also now participates in the Seattle Library Museum Pass.
+It is located inside the Washington Park Arboretum, which is free to visit.
 Get more information on their website.

 This historic greenhouse in Capitol Hill’s Volunteer Park offers free admission twice a month: on the first Thursday and first Saturday of every month.
-The hours are 10:00 a.m. to 4:00 p.m.
-Afterwards, you can walk to the nearby Volunteer Park water tower and climb the stairs for a 360-degree view (this is always free).
+It now also participates in the Seattle Library Museum Pass.
+Afterwards, you can enjoy Free First Thursday admission at the Seattle Asian Art Museum next door or walk to the nearby Volunteer Park water tower and climb the stairs for a 360-degree view (this is always free).
 Get more information on their website here.

 The Washington Park Arboretum offers a free walking tour on the first Thursday of every month (except December!).
 No need to pre-register.
 The tour departs from the Graham Visitors Center at 11:30 a.m. and runs to about 1:00 p.m.
 You’ll get to learn all about the history and plant collections of the arboretum.
 Note that this educational walking tour is geared towards adults.
 Get more information on their website.